 140°F to 150°F (63°C to 66°C) = Medium

-My 3 pound 10-ounce roast stalled out at 35 minutes in my gas oven.
-A quick check of the thermometer’s remote (I was lounging in the living room with my laptop – that’s why the remote is fun) showed the oven temperature was 131 degrees and my roast was at 125 degrees.
-I got up, turned the oven back on to 225, waited five minutes and turned the oven off.
-The roast immediately started rising in temperature) and my roast was perfectly done for me at 138 degrees, exactly 18 minutes after I turned the oven back on.
+I got up, turned the oven back on to 225 degrees F., waited five minutes and turned the oven off.
+The roast immediately started rising in temperature and my roast was perfectly done for me at 138 degrees F., exactly 18 minutes after I turned the oven back on.

 Saving Money on Poor Man’s Mock Prime Rib:

-Since the roast I bought (a great deal) was a bit larger than I needed, I carefully sliced some of the beef off the sides and made two smaller dinners with it.
-That helped me stay in budget because I was able to “cost average” the price of the beef over three meals (one was Vietnamese Beef & Potatoes, and the other an old school Mongolian Beef, which I’ll post soon) and since I’ve had some leftover beef, I’ll be able to work out another meal.
+The sales priced roast I bought was a bit larger than I needed; I carefully trimmed it to size for my family (3 1/2 pounds).
+Then I made two smaller dinners with it, each of which only use a smaller amount of beef.
+That helped me stay in budget because I was able to “cost average” the price of the beef over three meals (one was Vietnamese Beef & Potatoes, and the other an old school Mongolian Beef.
+Then I had leftovers, see below for some suggestions.

 Poor Man’s Mock Prime Rib

-Be sure to read through the information above in the post for the types of roast and more information.
+Be sure to read through the information above in the post for the types of roast, three different rubs to choose from and more information.